merlin-lacuna/stories-from-home-v1/README.md

 # stories-from-home-v1

-Repository for the data and code for the "Stories from Home" art project.
+Repository for the data and code that powers the "Stories from Home" art project.

 ## Data Guidelines